Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 - Use Refactoring to improve code quality
 - Build systems with Objects
 - Define classes
-- Use dedendency injection
+- Use dependency injection

 ## Refactoring

 The goal of [refactoring code](https://en.wikipedia.org/wiki/Code_refactoring) in short is to improve your existing code base and put it into a shape that will accept future updates.

 Refactoring is not about adding new features.
-Instead we want to have same functionality with an improved code base underneath it.
+Instead, we want to have the same functionality with an improved code base underneath it.

 What should you refactor?
-In this section you will be creating Class objects to represent elements used by the game.
+In this section, you will be creating Class objects to represent elements used by the game.
 Along the way you can also do the following:

 - Improve variable declarations.
 Replace `var` with `const` and `let`
 - Add comments